 4. Use great passwords.

-Today, we have so much information stored in our emails and other online accounts so keeping identity thieves out is an important protection.
+Today, we have so much information stored in our emails and other online accounts so keeping identity thieves out is important protection.
 Picking great passwords helps prevent unwelcome entry into your accounts.
 Also, it is common for services to offer security questions as an alternative method of entry into your account.
 Do not answer these questions as yourself, e.g. your actual mother’s maiden name, but rather with another password that you can remember to give you an extra layer of security.